 Living on the streets is a challenge especially in winter.
 The struggle to get food is made worse by trying to stay warm and dry.
 Unfortunately, this is the reality for many people in our province.

 You feel compelled to help, but what's the best way to make a lasting difference in a homeless person’s life?
 A hand-out might make the person begging from you to stop, but by giving money you encourage homeless people to avoid shelters and choose a life of begging on the street.
-By donating to a shelter you can change the life of a homeless person in meaningful and lasting ways.
+By donating to a shelter you can change the life of a homeless person in a meaningful and lasting way.